-The Heritage Plan 2021 - 2025, informs the Council's policies regarding the protection, and management of and access to heritage in the County.
+The forthcoming Heritage Plan (completion 2021), informs the Council's policies regarding the protection, and management of and access to heritage in the County.
 The County Development Plan (CDP) will have full regard to the new County Heritage Plan, during the lifetime of the CDP, and will also continue its commitment to the development of hiking and walking trails in the County.